huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 ]
 ```

 You may have noticed in the `words` list, there are certain words that can be paired together to create something more meaningful.
 For example, the words "high" and "quality" can be combined to create "high quality".
-Let's pair these words together and remove the words that can't be paired together.
+Let's pair these words together and remove the words that can't be paired.

 ```py
 word_pairs = ["highly detailed", "high quality", "enhanced quality", "perfect composition", "dynamic light"]